yayorbitgum/Learning/ISS_Tracker/README.md

 Keeps track of current International Space Station location using API from http://api.open-notify.org/, checks to see if it's above your input coordinates or nearby, and displays the current distance away from the center of your sky.
 Also displays the name of geographical locations the ISS is flying over.

 # Installation instructions (if you want to try it yourself):
-- Requires Python 3+, of course.
+- Requires Python 3.6 or higher, of course.
 - Make sure your directory matches this folder, with ISS_Tracker as the root folder.
 - Install the modules listed in requirements.txt.
     - pip install -r requirements.txt